robert-marik/math4u2/00027_Golden_Ratio/en_article.md

 In the introduction, we mentioned that the golden ratio can be found, for example, in the arrangement of leaves on a stem.
 Leaves grow in spirals around the stem to avoid shading each other and to receive as much light as possible.
 It turns out that the angle between two neighboring leaves is about $137.5^\circ$, which corresponds to the so-called *golden angle*, defined as follows:

 If we divide a circle (full angle $360^\circ$) into two angles such that the ratio of the larger angle to the smaller angle equals the ratio of the full angle to the larger angle, then the smaller of these angles is called the golden angle.
-For the golden angle $\alpha$ (in degrees), we have:
+For the golden angle $\alpha$ (in degrees), we have

 $$
 \frac{360 - \alpha}{\alpha} = \frac{360}{360 - \alpha},